-Alexis Kulani Woodard (she/her) is a Director and Adaptor, proud Spelman College Alumna, former Spelman Leadership Fellow at the Alliance Theatre and current MFA Directing Candidate at the David Geffen School of Drama at Yale.
-She is a 2024 Princess Grace Award Winner in Theatre.
+Alexis Kulani Woodard (she/her) is a Director and Adaptor, proud Spelman College Alumna and former Spelman Leadership Fellow at the Alliance Theatre.
+She is a 2024 Princess Grace Award Winner in Theatre and the Associate Artistic Director of Compagnia de' Colombari.

 Alexis believes in theatremaking as an incubator to create the (seemingly) impossible — personal freedom, social liberation, and true community.
 She believes in theatre as a space to escape into — a playground to dream and conjure other worlds.
 Alexis believes in the artists’ responsibility to heal and transcend the divisions we were born into, create community and thereby destroy isolation.